breastfeeding

 Supplements Standard prenatal vitamins High-dose multivitamins, herbal supplements (avoid)

-How to Protect Your Milk Supply During Illness
+How to Protect Your Milk Supply While Breastfeeding and Sick

 • Nutrition: Maintain adequate calories and protein (see our breastfeeding nutrition guide)